angular/components/guides/theming.md

 The `core-theme` Sass mixin emits prerequisite styles for common features used by multiple components, such as ripples.
 This mixin must be included once per theme.

-Each Angular Material component has a mixin for each color , typography, and density.
-For example, `MatButton` declares `button-color`, `button-typography`, and `button-density`.
-Each mixin emits only the styles corresponding to that area of customization.
+Each Angular Material component has a mixin for each [theming dimension](#theming-dimensions): base, color, typography, and density.
+For example, `MatButton` declares `button-base`, `button-color`, `button-typography`, and `button-density`.
+Each mixin emits only the styles corresponding to that dimension of customization.

 Additionally, each component has a "theme" mixin that emits all styles that depend on the theme config.
-This theme mixin only emits color, typography, or density styles if you provided a corresponding configuration to `define-light-theme` or `define-dark-theme`.
+This theme mixin only emits color, typography, or density styles if you provided a corresponding configuration to `define-light-theme` or `define-dark-theme`, and it always emits the base styles.

 Apply the styles for each of the components used in your application by including each of their theme Sass mixins.